CloudCommandos/shares/Ansible Workshop/handout.md

 ### Exercise 1 - Introduction to Ansible
 #### Part One - Basic Introduction
 Exercise 1 part 1 will guide the user through some basic scripting in the Ansible environment using the `debug` module which is similar to a printing module.
-The main intention is to get the user familiarize with the Ansible environment before proceeding to the next exercise.
+The main intention is to get the user to familiarize with the Ansible environment before proceeding to the next exercise.

 1. Create the `playbooks` directory